openSUSE/trollolo/man/trollolo.1.md

 a few convention.
 They are described in the section `CONVENTIONS for SCRUM BOARDS`.

+### plot -- Plot burndown chart

+`trollolo plot <sprint-number>`

+Plot the burndown chart for given sprint.
+This command assumes that you are in the burndown directory (initially created with `burndown-init`) and that the corresponding file `burndown-data-<sprint-number>.yaml` exists there.

 ### fetch-burndown-data -- Read data for burndown chart

 `trollolo fetch-burndown-data --board-id=<board id>`